SaferMe/saferme-api-docs/030_reports.md

 > **Notes:**
 > - The comments included in the `JSON` above are for illustrative purpose
 > only and must not be used on real requests.
-> - Description and Category can be set both via their respective
-> `description` and `category_id` properties or through their specific field key
+> - Category field can be read via `category_id` properties on report or through
-> like any other kind of field.
+> value on its specific field information on form_fields list of the report.

 ### Update a Report
 Excluding `account_id` and with addition of `report_state_id` the same fields